-An observation is a farmer listed as a regular supplier in the trader baseline survey.10 AdvancePayment{fiz} is an indicator of whether farmer f received an advance from trader i of randomization pair z during the course of the experiment.
+An observation is a farmer listed as a regular supplier in the trader baseline survey.
+Advance $Payment{fiz}$ is an indicator of whether trader i of randomization pair z reported paying farmer f an advance payment during the course of the experiment, in either of the two follow-up listing exercises.

 Table 3 presents estimates of π^a , the coefficient of interest.
 In Column (1), we run a linear probability model where the outcome is a dummy equal to one if credit was provided to a farmer.
-The difference between treatment and control traders is substantial: farmers reported as regular suppliers by treatment traders in the baseline listing are 14 percentage points more likely to receive credit from these traders during the 2.5 months of the experimental period, relative to a control mean of 11 percent.
+The difference between treatment and control traders is substantial: farmers reported by treatment traders in the baseline listing are 12 percentage points more likely to receive credit from these traders during the experimental period, relative to a control mean of 15 percent.
 Columns (2)-(4) show that results are similar when adding trader controls, village controls, and both set of controls.